Precious Wilson: Solo career

-The following year Wilson released several singles; "I'll Be Your Friend" (a U.S. Top 40 R&B hit), the theme song from the Michael Douglas movie The Jewel of the Nile (the sequel to the movie Romancing the Stone), and "Nice Girls Don't Last" ("Love Can't Wait" in the U.S.).
+The following year, Wilson released several singles; "I'll Be Your Friend" (a U.S. Top 40 R&B hit), the theme song from the Michael Douglas movie The Jewel of the Nile (the sequel to the movie Romancing the Stone), and "Nice Girls Don't Last" ("Love Can't Wait" in the U.S.).

-In 1986, she contributed to the charity album titled The Anti-Heroin Project: It's a Live-in World, singing among others on the title track as well as on "Waiting in the Dark" and a song called "Something Better" with Kim Wilde and Darryl Pandy.
+In 1986, she contributed to the charity album titled The Anti-Heroin Project: It's a Live-in World, singing among others on the title track, as well as on "Waiting in the Dark" and a song called "Something Better" with Kim Wilde and Darryl Pandy.

 A dance cover of Jerry Butler's "Only the Strong Survive" in 1987, produced by Stock Aitken Waterman.

-Precious was one of the three background singers on the Elton John song "Duets for One" (1993).
+Wilson was one of the three background singers on the Elton John song "Duets for One" (1993).

 She has toured the former USSR on the invitation of the Soviet Cultural Ministry.
 The 55-date concert tour was arranged in six Soviet Republics, performing to full capacity audiences at each venue.
 She was the first black UK based female artiste to have undertaken such an extensive tour in the then USSR in 1988.

 After another of her co-written songs, was the single "I May Be Right 4U" in 1990.
 She achieved two small hit singles in the early 1990s with a cover of Sheila and B. Devotion's "Spacer" (a hit single in France, 1992) and a cover of Donna Summer's "I Feel Love" (a UK No. 19 hit single with techno group Messiah, 1992).
 Since then, Wilson has been touring extensively internationally, and also frequently tours as Precious Wilson of Eruption.

 In 2017, Precious Wilson appeared on the Channel 4 programme First Dates.

 In 2018, Wilson was one of 12 co-authors of a book titled Mission Critical Messengers: How to Deliver a Difference.

 Her most recent release is a version of the song "Something's Gotten Hold of My Heart", released in July 2022.